Documents to be submitted

 Q: Should I attach the CV or additional information about the staff and participants to the project application form?

 A: No, it is not required to attach any additional documents.

 Q: Should the project manager sign the electronic version of the project application form?

-A: Yes.
-You should sign both the project application form and the financial plan.
-These two signed and scanned documents, together with a cooperation confirmation from the German partner(s), should be submitted as one PDF file.
+A: NO. You should not sign the project application form and the financial plan.
+These two documents, together with a cooperation confirmation from the German partner(s), should be submitted as one PDF file.

 Filling out the financial plan

 Q: I am in Lithuania and need to travel to Germany and back for the implementation of project-related activities.
 What is included in the flat rate mobility payment under point 1?